onaiv22/lambdaPython-av-scanning/README.md

 extracted and the files inside scanned also
 - The objects tags are updated to reflect the result of the scan, CLEAN or INFECTED, along with the date and time of the scan.
+- Clean files are copied into a destination bucket with new tags appended to the tags.
 - Object metadata is updated to reflect the result of the scan (optional)
 - Metrics are sent to [DataDog](https://www.datadoghq.com/) (optional)
 - Scan results are published to a SNS topic (optional) (Optionally choose to only publish INFECTED results)